the-turing-way/the-turing-way/reproducible_environments.md

 ![binder_notebook](../figures/binder_notebook.png)

-If R is installed in a Binder the option will also be available in the dropdown menu to open R Jupyter notebooks and RStudio sessions in the Binder.
+If R is installed in a Binder the dropdown menu will show the options to open R Jupyter notebooks and RStudio sessions in the Binder.

 <a name="Disambiguation"></a>
 ### Disambiguation